artemik/r2dbc-jdbc-vertx-issue-190/README.md

 I also included observations on threading usage.
 It corresponds to what I saw in single/multi record SELECT tests as well.

+### Standalone
+Not tested.
+WebFlux results seem to be enough.

 ### Web App

 **Vertx** - used all 100 active connections.
 As for threading, it used only 1 thread, like in all